nathanjsweet/gosquare/README.md

 Every method in the the Connect V1 API is accounted for in the lib.
-Additionally every method has a corresponding `*BatchRequest` method, that returns a `*BatchRequest` object that can be added to an array and sent as a BatchRequest using the `SubmitBatchRequest` method.
+Additionally every method has a corresponding `*BatchRequest` method, that returns a `*BatchRequest` object that can be added to an array and sent as a BatchRequest using the `SubmitBatch` method.
+There are two exceptions, `SubmitBatch` itself, which is prohibited by Square explicitly, and `UploadItemImage`, which doesn't work for obvious reasons.

 There are several utilities and functions you should be aware of for your benefit: